marick/crit19/test/support/http_params/README.md

    ```

    Things to note:
    * The `names` field has gone away.
-Each animal has its own `name`.
-Mentioning three animals in a `VM.BulkAnimal` means three `Schemas.Animals` should be created.
+Naming three animals in the original form means three `Schemas.Animals` should be created.
 They'll differ in only their names.
    * Some fields irrelevant to creation (`available` and `lock_version`)
      are filled with defaults here.
    * The two strings describing the dates the animal is in service have